Whenever a new app or technology is released, marketers are among the first to experiment with it -- and to start creating new content with it.

 - Film longer interviews with key members of the company.

 - Shoot live presentations performed by company members and add in their slides in post-production.

-- Create videos for each of your core calls-to-action (one for “call us,” one for “sign up for a free trial,” one for “tell your friends and get free credits,” etc.).
+- Create videos for each of your calls-to-action (one for “call us,” one for “sign up for a free trial,” one for “tell your friends and get free credits,” etc.).

 Live Video Ideas